 - Figure 1.
-These are the average wait times related to hospital admission for inpatient competency evaluations only (including PR's (defendants released on Personal Recognizance)). - Outcomes: During the fourth quarter of 2018, the previous significant decrease in the number of admissions from previous quarters began to rise again.
-However, the average wait times at WSH, between referral for evaluation and bed offer, after increasing each quarter in 2017 and continuing to do so in Q1 2018, continue to drop.
-ESH wait times saw a decrease in Q4 2018, as compared to the two previous quarters. - Drivers: During this quarter, WSH has seen its wait list consistently over 250 individuals on any given day.
-Despite this wait list, and orders extending restoration times (ie. 90-day orders extended to 180-day orders for additional restoration treatment) as well as an ongoing lack of sufficient capacity, both hospitals were able to decrease wait times; by nearly a week on the statewide average.
+These are the average wait times related to hospital admission for inpatient competency evaluations only (including PR's (defendants released on Personal Recognizance)). - Outcomes: During the first quarter of 2019, the number of admissions, as compared to previous quarters is on the rise again.
+Wait times at WSH, between referral for evaluation and bed offer, fell for the fourth consecutive quarter.
+ESH wait times saw an increase in Q1 2019, and is the longest wait time recorded in three years. - Drivers: During this quarter, WSH has seen its wait list consistently over 250 individuals on any given day.
+Despite this wait list, and orders extending restoration times (ie. 90-day orders extended to 180-day orders for additional restoration treatment) as well as an ongoing lack of sufficient capacity, both hospitals were able to increase total admissions, while wait times continued to fluctuate.
+This was accomplished despite an overall increase in referrals.
 This is due to the continued efforts of hospital staff to implement the waitlist algorithm and using a bed allocation approach to maximize bed turnover.